Luke 3

 [37] the [son] of Methuselah, the [son] of Enoch, the [son] of Jared, the [son] of Mahalaleel, the [son] of Cainan,

 For verses 23-38, see also Comments Matthew 1:1-16.
-In the Gospel of Matthew, the lineage of the Lord Jesus is traced from Abraham down to Joseph to emphasize the Lord Jesus’ Jewish heritage; it shows that the Lord Jesus is real Jewish.
-In the Gospel of Luke, the lineage of the Lord Jesus is traced back from Joseph to Adam because Adam is the first human the Lord created.
-The beloved Son of God must be human as well, and that is why the Lord Jesus must be linked back to Adam.
-In both gospels, the earthly lineage of the Lord Jesus is given through Joseph, his earthy caretaker.
-At first, Joseph had a duty towards the beloved Son of God as a caretaker, and the Bible has given the lineage that relates to Joseph to confirm to all humans that Joseph himself cannot be the real father of the beloved Son of God.
-In this place, “confirm” relates to confirming common human nature; Joseph is just a simple human.
-The Bible gives further details about Joseph’s life as his work on earth, a man working with his hands, to show that the beloved Son of God lived the way humans live.
-The beloved Son of God in human form has learned to use His hands as humans do and knows what humans go through while living on earth.
+For verses 23-38, see also Comments Matthew 1:1-16.
+In the Gospel of Matthew, the lineage of the Lord Jesus is traced from Abraham down to Joseph to emphasize the Lord Jesus’ Jewish heritage; this lineage in Matthew shows that the Lord Jesus is truly Jewish.
+In the Gospel of Luke, the lineage of the Lord Jesus is traced from Joseph back to Adam because Adam is the first human the Lord created.
+The beloved Son of God must be human as well, which is why the Lord Jesus must be linked back to Adam.
+In both Gospels, the earthly lineage of the Lord Jesus is traced through Joseph, his earthly caretaker.
+At first, Joseph had a duty as a caretaker towards the beloved Son of God, so the Bible gives Joseph’s lineage to confirm to all humans that Joseph himself cannot be the real father of the beloved Son of God.
+In this place, “confirm” refers to confirming common human nature; Joseph is just a simple human.
+And then, the Bible gives details about Joseph’s life, as his work on earth, a man working with his hands, to show that the beloved Son of God lived the way humans live.
+The beloved Son of God, in human form, has learned to use the hands as humans do and knows what humans go through while living on earth.

-Q: Why is it not essential to know the Lord Jesus’ earthly lineage through Mary?
-A: If the Bible gives Mary’s lineage, humans will make her lineage more important than it should be.
-Now, we have seen what happened: Mary has become, for some, the root of the way to worship the beloved Son of God.
-If the Bible gives all her lineage, all her lineage will become the root to go to worship the beloved Son of God Himself, which is not supposed to be that way for humans.
-Mary herself has received the honor already, and her lineage should not be involved in the work that the Lord has done for humans through the Son of God.
+Q: Why doesn’t the Bible provide the true human lineage of the Lord Jesus through Mary?
+A: If the Bible gives the lineage of Mary, humans will make her lineage more important than it should be.
+And now we have seen what happened: Mary has become, for some, the root of the way to worship the beloved Son of God.
+If the Bible gives all her lineage, then all her lineage will become the root to go to worship the beloved Son of God Himself, which is not supposed to be the way for humans to worship.
+Mary herself has already received the honor, and her lineage should not be involved in the work that the Lord has for humans through the Son of God.
+Even though Mary herself is the one who carried the beloved Son of God in her womb, Mary’s soul can be saved only through true faith in the Son of God.

-Even though Mary herself was the one who carried the beloved Son of God in her womb, Mary’s soul can be saved only through true faith in the Son of God, which is in the Bible as well.
-When genealogies are traced back to the first human, it is the same way; the trace is linked back to Adam, not to Eve.
-For the Lord, there is a difference between a man and a woman in this respect.
-It is the same way when it comes to the beloved Son of God; the lineage does not go through Mary, and neither goes through Joseph, the caretaker of the Lord.
-However, all things only account for Mary as the mother who carried the Lord because the Lord must be born through woman to be completely one hundred percent human, but the lineage for her does not need to be mentioned.
-Because the way Mary conceived was not a normal human way, the Lord did not give any of her lineage in the Bible.
+Support for tracing the lineages through the man is in the Bible as well.
+In the Bible, when genealogies are traced back to the first human, the trace is linked back to Adam, not to Eve.
+For the Lord, there is a difference between man and woman in this respect.
+It is the same way when it comes to the beloved Son of God: the lineage does not go through Mary, nor does it go through Joseph, the caretaker of the Lord.
+But, all things account only for Mary as the mother who carried the Lord, because the Lord must be born through a woman to be completely one hundred percent human.
+Still, her lineage need not be mentioned.
+Because the way Mary conceived is not a normal human way, the Lord did not give any of her lineage in the Bible.

-Q: Why are we given these two different lineages in these gospels?
-Why do we need the lineage from Joseph's adoptive father as well?
-A: These two gospels give different lineages for a purpose to point out; each lineage has its own purpose of work.
-However, both lineages need to be told to reduce confusion about the person who will work for the Lord.
-Both gospels do not provide specific details related to the adoptive or real father of Joseph, but in the real historical record itself, some details have been written down.
-Joseph, as a caretaker of the beloved Son of God, has been coached in the way of earthly living as was customary in that time of life when people were working with their hands.
-Joseph himself has been taught to work with his hands and to relate to nature.
-When he was married to Mary, and Mary herself had conceived the beloved Son of God through the Holy Spirit, Joseph, as an earthly caretaker, would have had the duty to teach the beloved Son of God in the way humans were living in that time.
-Joseph worked with his hands, and the Lord of Life Himself will learn to use hands for living as all humans in that time lived.
+Q: Why are there two different lineages presented in these Gospels?
+Why is the lineage from Joseph’s adoptive father also necessary?
+A: These two Gospels give different lineages of the Lord Jesus for a purpose to point out; each lineage has its own purpose of work.
+But both lineages need to be told to reduce the confusion of the person who will work for the Lord.
+Neither Gospel gives specific details about the adoptive or real father of Joseph, but in the historical record itself, some details have been recorded.
+Joseph, as a caretaker of the beloved Son of God, has himself been taught in the way of earthly living, as in that time of life, when people worked with their hands.
+Joseph himself has been taught to work with his hands and be connected with nature.
+When he was married to Mary and Mary herself had conceived the beloved Son of God through the Holy Spirit, Joseph, as the earthly caretaker, had the duty to teach the beloved Son the way humans living at that time lived.
+Joseph worked with his hands, and the Lord of life himself would learn to use his hands for living, as all humans in that time did.